Educating the educators about cystinosis

-This checklist contains helpful tips for making life more manageable for your child at school.
+This checklist contains helpful tips for making your child’s life more manageable at school.
 Work with your child's school to complete this checklist.

 Create a plan for managing your child's medicine at school

-Review medicine schedules with teachers and the school nurse.
-Create a plan that allows your child to get his or her medicine when it's needed
+- Reviewing medicine schedules with teachers and the school nurse so your child can get his or her medicine when it’s needed

-Keep a supply of medicines at school with the nurse as needed
+- Keeping a supply of medicines with the school nurse, as needed

-Work with someone on the school staff who knows your child well.
-This person can help answer and tackle any problems or concerns.
+- Work with someone on the school staff who knows your child well.
+This person can answer questions and handle problems.
 A counselor, nurse, or teacher are all good options